Coyne Schofield defends McGuire after awkward interaction

-Women’s hockey star Kendall Coyne Schofield says she doesn’t believe NBC Sports analyst Pierre McGuire questioned her knowledge of the sport during an awkward pre-game interaction.
+Women’s hockey star Kendall Coyne Schofield said Thursday she doesn’t believe NBC Sports analyst Pierre McGuire questioned her knowledge of the sport during an awkward pre-game interaction this week.

-McGuire was criticized on social media for telling Coyne Schofield which sides the Pittsburgh Penguins and Tampa Bay Lightning were on during their broadcast of Wednesday night’s game on NBC Sports Network.
-He also noted that the network was paying her to be an analyst and not a fan.
+McGuire was criticized on social media for the situation that occurred during Wednesday night’s game in Pittsburgh between the Penguins and the Tampa Bay Lightning.
+During the broadcast on NBC Sports Network, the two were near the ice and he told Coyne Schofield which benches the teams were on and noted the network was paying her to be an analyst, not a fan.

-On Twitter, Coyne Schofield says she has known McGuire for years and she knows he respects her “as a hockey player, a woman and a friend.”
+In a statement provided by NBC Sports to The Associated Press, McGuire said: “We were all thrilled to have her join our coverage last night, but at times my excitement got the better of me and I should have chosen my words better.
+I have the utmost respect for Kendall as a world-class player, analyst of the game and role model.”

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno